JPecino/Toxic_Mushroom_Prediction/README.md

 ## Conclusion
 We tested three models including Kneighbors, Random Forest, and Decision Tree.
-All three models were able to predict which mushrooms were edible or posionous based on the various features listed above at 99% to 100% accuracy.
+All three models were able to predict which mushrooms were edible or posionous, based on the various features listed above, at 99% to 100% accuracy.
 The most important features overall in determining if a mushroom was edible or poisonous were odor, gill size, bruises, texture of stalk surface, and spore color.

 ## References
 UCI Machine Learning.
 April 1987.
 Mushroom Classification, 2016.
 Retrieved October 5, 2023 from https://www.kaggle.com/datasets/uciml/mushroom-classification